 Some will say, if you take guns out of the hands of civilians then only the criminals will have guns, look what happened in England!
 In England the Firearm Act of 1997 was passed after the Dunblane School Massacre, where a gunman killed 16 children and a teacher with Browning and Smith & Wesson pistols before killing himself.
 This act went further than banning assault rifles, it banned virtually all handguns.
 A recent analysis shows that violent crimes had increased, as some have pointed out, but after 2004 it has decreased every year.
 The violent crime rate now is comparable to the rate before it was first enacted.

 Then there’s Australia, where they enacted the National Firearms Agreement in 1996 after the Port Arthur massacre in which 35 people were killed and 23 wounded.
 The weapon involved was an AR-15 assault rifle, so they banned semi-automatic and pump-action weapons and forced civilians to sell them back to the government.
 There had been 13 mass shootings previously; none have been recorded since.
 Here is a news article on it.
 Clearly, taking some kinds of guns out of the hands of civilians does not mean violent or gun-involved crime will increase.

 (Edit: this paragraph was added recently) Finally, some believe the 2nd Amendment gives us the right, whether implicitly or explicity, to ‘fight back’ against our government if we need to.
 I’m not sure I agree with this interpretation, or even in which circumstances this would justifiably apply.
 First of all, most Americans do not fear the armed forces, and virtually no one thinks that an armed populace could defeat those forces in battle.
 This is not the age of the flintlock rifle.
 If “the government” decides you are dangerous to the public, owning any kind of gun will not allow you to win against highly trained tactical teams or military forces, I don’t care who you are.
 Justifying owning fully-automatic weapons, for example, for some hypothetical doomsday scenario is not enough of a reason.
 I’m a Christian.
 If I died defending my innocent family, we’d go to heaven and our Lord would take any necessary vengeance.
 So that’s not a good enough reason for me, not when actual mass shootings continue to happen so frequently.

 The NRA CEO has said that the only thing that can stop a bad guy with a gun is a good guy with a gun.
 Do you know how many mass shootings have been stopped by armed civilians?
 As far as decades of records show, 0.
-None.
 Whether it’s a disgruntled employee, a mentally deranged person, a gang member or a terrorist, it doesn’t matter.
 A good civilian with a gun did not stop Orlando, anymore than he stopped 9/11.
 I have no problem with gun ownership for home defense, hunting or sporting.
 I support and will defend the Second Amendment, as I would the entire Bill of Rights.
-But I do not believe people have the ‘right’ to own military and paramilitary weapons or explosives.
+But I do not believe people have the ‘right’ to own military and paramilitary weapons.
 (Edit: I recently inserted this next sentence to clarify my position) I don’t think civilians should be able to own fully automatic weapons, or semi-automatic ones with larger magazine capacities–say, over 15 rounds–and no detachable magazines.
 These guns do not save lives, and the fun of shooting them does not justify owning them.

 I don’t consider myself a liberal any more than I consider myself a conservative.
 I hunted with my dad throughout my entire growing up years, and had a good time.
 While I believe some gun control would help, ultimately the shootings and massacres aren’t about guns.
 I like to think this is not an extremist view on one side or the other, and I hope that mainstream America shares my view.
-Why do we have to many mass shootings in America?
+Why do we have so many mass shootings in America?
 As I stated earlier, I don’t know.
 If I were to hazard a guess, in large part I think it’s due to the break down of the family in so many societies around the world, and the hyper-individualism in the US.
 But that’s just my opinion, and I could be wrong. 🙂